 Don’t forget to introduce yourself to establish authority and familiarity.
 But don’t spend too much time talking about yourself unless the presentation is about you.

 You can set the mood by starting with a relevant story or situation.
 Again, imagine that your audience is asking you why this subject matters.
+Communicating the main idea or the key message in the beginning will help you draw attention and keep your audience engaged.

 2. Charts and Infographics